Enric-Gil-Gallen/NPL-with-Disaster-Tweets/README.md

 - `models`: This is where the trained models are stored, allowing for easy access and efficient local version management.
 - `notebooks`: Contains the core of the model development, with detailed notebooks documenting each step of the creation and refinement process.
 - `package_utils`: A custom package designed to maximize code reusability, adaptable to the changing needs of the project.
+- - `API`: This is a robust API developed using FastAPI that provides the functionality to interact with the chosen model via a POST method.
+It is designed to analyze text (such as tweets) to determine if it relates to disasters.
+Additionally, it includes a Dockerfile to ensure the application can be easily deployed and replicated on any machine.
+- `web_app`: This is a web application developed with Flask, HTML, and CSS that facilitates the use of the selected model.
+It features an intuitive form where users can input text, which is then evaluated by the model to assess whether it pertains to disasters.
+A Dockerfile is also provided, enabling straightforward deployment across different machines.
 - `DockerFile`: To containerize the development environment and ensure consistency across platforms.

 ## Development Phases